French cruiser Jurien de la Gravière: Design

 In the mid-1880s, elements in the French naval command argued over future warship construction; the Jeune École advocated building long-range and fast protected cruisers for use as commerce raiders on foreign stations while a traditionalist faction preferred larger armored cruisers and small fleet scouts, both of which were to operate as part of the main fleet in home waters.
 By the end of the decade and into the early 1890s, the traditionalists were ascendant, leading to the construction of several armored cruisers of the Amiral Charner class, though the supporters of the Jeune École secured approval for one large cruiser built according to their ideas, which became D'Entrecasteaux.
 Two more large protected cruisers, Châteaurenault and Guichen, were authorized in 1894.

 Political conflicts over cruiser construction continued over the next three years, and the French Chamber of Deputies rejected a request to build a sister ship to D'Entrecasteaux in 1895.
 The then-Naval Minister, Édouard Lockroy, decided that D'Entrecasteaux was too large, and the Catinat-class cruisers then under construction were too weakly armed.
 In early 1896, during work to set out the 1897 naval budget, Lockroy requested a pair of fast, first-class cruisers suitable for overseas service.
 The prominent naval engineer, Louis-Émile Bertin, agreed with Lockroy's analysis, and in April 1896, proposed a design for a 5500 t protected cruiser that would meet Lockroy's requirements.
 At the end of the month, Lockroy was replaced by Admiral Armand Besnard.
 He submitted a revised budget in June that included the two cruisers Lockroy had sought to build.
 Besnard thereafter forwarded Bertin's design to the Conseil des Travaux (Council of Works), which examined it in a meeting on 20 October.

 The Conseil des Travaux, which had become dominated by those who favored a cruiser fleet composed of armored cruisers, rejected Besnard's proposed cruiser.
-They cited the vessel's limited displacement, which would have made it difficult to build a strong enough hull, and it's insufficient cruising radius for a vessel intended to operate overseas.
+They cited the vessel's limited displacement, which would have made it difficult to build a strong enough hull, and its insufficient cruising radius for a vessel intended to operate overseas.
 They also felt the vessel was too small and weak to serve as the flagship of an overseas cruiser squadron.
 Besnard nevertheless ordered the first cruiser, which became Jurien de la Gravière, over their objections on 20 November 1896.
 The second vessel was redesigned as the armored cruiser Dupleix.
 She proved to be the last protected cruiser to be built for the French Navy, as the naval command decided to build larger armored cruisers for all cruiser tasks, including colonial patrol duties.